supahcraig/redpanda_basics/connectors/mongoDB.md

 ### Create an admin user

+Go to the mongo shell using `mongosh`

+Then run this script to create an admin user.
 It will prompt you for a password...

 ```
 use admin